 - Rigid lenses are necessary for good vision but they may irritate the inflamed conjunctiva

-- It is important to consult an ophthalmologist should this condition be suspected
+- It is important to consult an eye specialist should this condition be suspected

 - May be associated with the severe form of atopic dermatitis in about 8-10% of sufferers